Current UPHS employees must apply HERE

 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?

-- Under minimal supervision, the Care Coordinator in Penn Signature Services (PSS) is responsible for providing the highest level of service for all prospective and current patients accessing the University of Pennsylvania Health System/Penn Medicine remote and in person services that are supported by PSS programs (Penn Passport, Executive Health, Patient Facilitated Services, Penn Global Medicine and The Pavilion at HUP).
+- Under minimal supervision, the Care Coordinator in Penn Signature Services (PSS) is responsible for providing the highest level of service for all prospective and current patients accessing the University of Pennsylvania Health System/Penn Medicine remote and in person services that are supported by PSS programs (Penn Passport, Executive Health, Patient Facilitated Services, and Penn Global Medicine).
 The Care Coordinator serves as the primary point of contact and liaison for the patient and is expected to seamlessly and proactively coordinate the service and medical care.
 The Care Coordinator also needs to coordinate communications with referring or sponsoring parties (e.g., University Trustees, University senior leaders, Development Officers on behalf of major donors, US and foreign governments, and US and global insurance companies, and senior leaders at many corporations, foundations, institutions connected to the University).

 - As the primary point of contact across all parties involved in the coordination of the care process, the Care Coordinator is responsible for understanding the needs for a potential or current patient, determining the needed information or Penn Medicine department or physician to reach out to for advice or information, provide assistance to obtain needed medical information and then organizing for the potential care process.
 PSS program patients are either high profile in nature, destination patients, or patients paying a premium for special services that require many considerations for the timing and coordination for the care process that increasingly includes balancing telehealth options for support in advance of traveling to Philadelphia or coming to a Penn Medicine site for care.
 Destination patients require significant coordination due to the need for often multiple departments or services to be involved with upfront planning and arrival requirements.
 When PSS patients receive care at Penn Medicine, Care Coordinators are expected to provide proactive check-ins and be present and available on site as needed to liaise with the patient, representatives, and clinical service teams.
 Many global patients require interpreter services.
 Care Coordinators with needed language capabilities need to be trained to provide in person and remote interpreter services as needed.